smouksassi/ggquickeda/cran-comments.md

 ## Test environments
-* local Windows 10 install, R 3.5.0
+* local Windows 10 install, R 3.5.1
 * ubuntu 14.04.5 LTS (on travis-ci), R 3.4.4
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
-* Third submission after exporting parse.abbrev.render.code.
-* The previous note  about package size of 6.4 Mb has been fixed by reducing the png sizes.
-* Other comments has been also addressed by re-writing some functions.
+* This is an update adding several enhancements and bug fixes to the shiny app.
+* Functions that are part of table1 has been moved to table1 which is now on CRAN.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There is no listed dependencies.

 ---